WICG/display-locking/explainers/hidden-content-explainer.md

 `content-visibility: hidden-matchable` text would automatically become visible when searched for by adding an internal flag to the `hidden-matchable` element saying that it has been revealed.
-This used to be implemented in chrome as a prior iteration of this feature.
+This used to be implemented in Blink as a prior iteration of this feature.
 ##### Pros
 * The browser reveals the content and scrolls to it without the need for any script.